Teen impaled by tractor spear meets firefighters who saved his life

-SHELBY COUNTY, Tenn. — A meeting at a Shelby County Fire Station recently was a chance for 18-year-old Sam Reid and his parents to say thank you to the first responders who saved Sam’s life.
+SHELBY COUNTY, Tenn.
+(WREG) – A recent meeting at a Tennessee fire station was a chance for 18-year-old Sam Reid and his parents to say thank you to the first responders who saved Sam’s life.

 To understand why the reunion was so spectacular, you have to go back to February 2021.
 It was a week of record snowfall in the Memphis area.

-Sam and his friends were out of school and decided to go sledding behind an ATV in a field in Millington.
+Sam and his friends were out of school and decided to go sledding behind an ATV in a field.

 “My buddy, he had went before me.
 He said, ‘Dude it’s a lot of fun, you ought to try it.’
 I said alright, so I hopped on it,” said Sam.